fall inside a hole

 1318 Station Announcer/Talking Station (1990)

-European adaptation of the Plarail J-27 talking station with a small acoustic phonograph and multi-track disk that plays different station sounds and announcements.
-Funnily enough, the Plarail version, first sold in summer 1987, has the studded base and even similar (though clearly distinct) blue guard railings to the Tomy Train system but these were really part of the "Plarail Town" series of studded Plarail accessories started in 1987.
+European adaptation of the Plarail J-27 Talking Station with a small acoustic phonograph and multi-track disk that plays different station sounds and announcements.
+The Plarail version, first sold in summer 1987, has the studded base and even similar (though clearly distinct) blue guard railings to the Tomy Train system but these were really part of the "Plarail Town" series of studded Plarail accessories started in 1987.
 The Tomy Train version does not seem to have come with these railings, despite similar pieces being in the standard.
 Some Plarail Town buildings can be seen at the bottom of this webpage.
 Funnily enough, in the later 1990s the Plarail station was replaced with an electronic version that included two silvery railings that used the Tomy Train railing tooling.

 The sides of the station are nicely decorated with a printed cardboard insert.
 The front of the station has a destination board that can be rotated between different cities.
 The rear has a time board with rotating arrivals.